dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_parameter.rst

 =======

 Factor
-   The portion of the total length of the spline at each control point.
+   When the node is used on the point domain, the value is the portion of the spline's total length at each control point.
+On the spline domain it is the portion of the curve's total length at the start of the spline.

+Length
+   When the node is used on the point domain, the value is the distance along the spline to each control point.
+On the spline domain it is the length along the entire curve at the start of the spline.

 Examples